 Unlike the other players on this list, Liverpool actually sold Benteke at a loss, with Palace paying a club-record £27million just a year after he had joined the Reds for £32.5million from Aston Villa.

 Nevertheless, the deal represented good value for the Merseysiders on a player that didn’t fit into Klopp’s style of play.

-The Belgian had been signed by Klopp’s predecessor, Brendan Rodgers, and started Liverpool’s first six Premier League games, but he would go on to make only eight more starts under Klopp before being quickly ushered out of the door in a transfer that included a further £5million in potential add-ons.
+The Belgian had been signed by Klopp’s predecessor, Brendan Rodgers, and started Liverpool’s first six Premier League games, but he made only eight more starts under Klopp before being quickly ushered out of the door in a transfer that included a further £5million in potential add-ons.

 They paid a club-record £15million to sign another young forward from the Reds in Ibe in July 2016, but he has not enjoyed anywhere near as much success at Dean Court as would have been hoped.

 Ibe started the first 11 Premier League games of the season, but Eddie Howe publicly called him out for a lack of consistency in November, and the winger started only twice more after that.